thanthese/Tortoise-Typing/readme.md

 # Development

-If you'd like to get involved in the project, there are some open bugs and enhancments.
+If you'd like to get involved in the project, there are some open bugs and enhancements.
 Send me a pull request!

 # Licensing